-The best shampoo for dry hair is one that gets moisture right into the core of the hair.
-Check your shampoo and look for ingredients with that give the hair moisture.
-We use pro-vitamin b5 (panthenol) in our shampoo as its one of the few ingredients that can get moisture right to the core of the hair.
-We recommend our Hydrate and Shine Shampoo for dry hair.
-It’s a gentle shampoo formulated to moisturise the driest hair types.
-Our best mositurising shampoo for fine, dry hair is Revive and Shine Shampoo.
-Containing pro-vitamin b5 and volume-boosting baobab, it gives both body and moisture to fine hair.
+The best shampoos for dry hair get moisture right into the hair’s core.
+Check your shampoo and look for ingredients that give the hair moisture.
+I use pro-vitamin b5 (panthenol) in my shampoo as it’s one of the few ingredients that get moisture right to the hair’s core.
+I recommend Hydrate and Shine Shampoo for dry hair.
+It’s a gentle shampoo formulated to moisturise even the driest of hair.
+The best moisturising shampoo for fine, dry hair is Revive and Shine Shampoo.
+It contains pro-vitamin b5 and volume-boosting baobab to give body and moisture to fine hair.

 What’s the best conditioner for dry hair?

-When choosing the best conditioner for dry hair try to avoid any products that have silicones high up in their list of ingredients.
-Excessive silicones can be drying for hair.
-If you’ve ever had the experience of a conditioner that works on your hair for a few months but you notice over time that it’s becoming less effective, it’s not because your hair has got used the product.
-This is a common perception.
+When choosing the best conditioner for dry hair, try to avoid any products with silicones high up in their list of ingredients.
+Excessive silicones can leave hair dry.
+If you’ve ever had the experience of a conditioner that works on your hair for a few months but you notice over time that it’s becoming less effective, it’s not because your hair has gotten used to the product.
+That is a common misperception.
 It’s simply that the conditioner wasn’t moisturising enough for your hair in the first place.
-We recommend Hydrate and Shine Conditioner for dry hair.
+I recommend Hydrate and Shine Conditioner for dry hair.

 Are hair masks good for dry hair?

-The hair mask is the most important product when thinking about how to moisturise dry hair.
-But it’s not just about what you use, it’s about how you use it.
-We recommend regular weekly applications.
+My knowledge of how to moisturise dry hair is from working with hair for many years.
+I believe that the deep conditioning hair mask is the most vital product in any hair care routine.
+But it’s not only about what you use its also how you use it.
+I recommend regular weekly applications.
 Little and often works best.
-To give you an example.
-Restore and Shine Hair Masque comes in a 200ml jar.
-Each application should be around 10ml, slightly less for shorter or very fine hair.
-This means each jar gives you 20 applications.
+For example, Restore and Shine Hair Masque comes in a 200ml jar.
+Each application should be around 10ml, slightly less for short or fine hair.
+That means each jar gives you 20 applications.

 - Fine, dry hair – a maximum of 2 hours

-- Coarse, dry hair – anything from 2 hours to overnight.
+- Coarse, dry hair – you can leave it on from 2 hours to overnight.

-- Grey, dry hair- hair tends to be finer as we age so unless your hair is very coarse, we recommend no more than 2 hours
+- Grey, dry hair – hair tends to be finer as we age, so unless your hair is very coarse, I recommend no more than 2 hours.

-- Dry, curly hair – if your hair is curly and thick overnight will be fine.
-For fine curls, we recommend a couple of hours
+- Dry, curly hair – if your hair is curly and thick, over night will be fine.
+For fine curls, I recommend a couple of hours.

 - Dry, colour treated hair -overnight if your hair is thick/coarse.
-Otherwise anything from 2 to 4 hours.
+Otherwise, from 2 to 4 hours.
 Try a plastic cap to add heat intensity to the treatment.

 What styling products should I use for dry hair?

-Avoid heavy products such as waxes, heavy oils, industrial-strength hairsprays.
-Anything that is difficult to wash out will create build-up and be drying for the hair.
-Look out for multi-tasking styling products that offer heat protection and moisture.
+Avoid heavy products such as waxes, oils or industrial-strength hairsprays.
+Anything difficult to wash out will create build-up.
+Build-up is drying for the hair.
+Look out for multi-tasking styling products that offer styling protection and moisture.

-- Each strand of hair is made up of layers.
+- Each strand of hair comprises multiple layers.
 If the cuticle (outer layer) lifts, the inner layer loses moisture, making hair dry.

-- Lots of things can lift the cuticle to make our hair dry; environment, colour treatments, heated styling, ageing, hormonal changes, diet etc.
+- Many things can lift the cuticle to make our hair dry; environment, colour treatments, heated styling, ageing, hormonal changes, diet etc.

 - Hydrating hair is simple.
-Build a good routine of shampoo, conditioning and a weekly hair mask treatment.
+Build a routine of shampooing, conditioning and treating your hair with a weekly hair mask treatment.
 Hair loves routine.
-This isn’t a quick, one-off fix.
+Remember, moisturising dry hair isn’t a quick, one-off fix.
 It takes time.
-But its worth it and your dry hair can become healthy hair.
+But it’s worth it, and your dry hair can become healthy, shiny hair.

-- Keep heated styling to a minimum, use a heat protector and turn down the heat on your hairdryer and in your shower.
+- Keep heated styling to a minimum, use styling protection and turn down the heat on your hairdryer and in your shower.